Chnja/SRCNet/README.md

 ## Paper

-This work will be published on [IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4609443).
+This work has already been published on [IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4609443).

 The paper is now available on [JSTARS](https://ieeexplore.ieee.org/document/10552311) and [arXiv](https://arxiv.org/abs/2406.05668).